serenity-js/.github/profile/README.md

 ## 💛 Support Serenity/JS

-If you appreciate all the effort that goes into making sophisticated tools easy to work with, please [support our work](https://github.com/sponsors/serenity-js) and become a Serenity/JS GitHub Sponsor today!
+If you value Serenity/JS, support our work and [become a GitHub Sponsor](https://github.com/sponsors/serenity-js) today!

-As a thank you, you'll also gain access to [Serenity/JS Playbooks](https://github.com/serenity-js/playbooks) and get to vote on the Next Big Thing for Serenity/JS!
+As a sponsor, you will:
+- Gain access to exclusive **[Serenity/JS Playbooks](https://github.com/serenity-js/playbooks)**
+- Get priority support for your questions on the [GitHub Q'n'A](https://github.com/orgs/serenity-js/discussions/categories/how-to)
+- Influence the roadmap of the project

 [![GitHub Sponsors](https://img.shields.io/badge/Support%20@serenity%2FJS-703EC8?style=for-the-badge&logo=github&logoColor=white)](https://github.com/sponsors/serenity-js)